Ryan Nugent-Hopkins Game Preview: Oilers vs. Flyers

 Nugent-Hopkins Season Stats Insights in 2022-23

-- In 31 of 82 games last season, he scored a goal -- and six of those games included multiple goals.
+- He had a goal in 31 of 82 games last season, with multiple goals in six of them.

-- In 46 of 82 games last season, Nugent-Hopkins had an assist -- and 15 of those games included multiple assists.
+- Nugent-Hopkins had an assist in 46 games last season out of 82 games played, including multiple assists 15 times.

 Sign up for Underdog fantasy today.